 121, 123 Drummond Street, NW1 2HL

-If you find yourself near Euston station with an appetite for quality South Indian cooking, eating at Diwana Bhel Poori House is the move you need to make.
+If you find yourself near Euston station with an appetite for quality South Indian cooking searching Google for a London Indian restaurant to bunker down at, eating at Diwana Bhel Poori House is the move you need to make.
 The Drummond Street restaurant has been open since 1971 and is proof that you don't need to over-complicate things to keep customers happy.
 The vegetarian buffet (which you can tuck into for £6.95) is exceptional value for money – rifling with fresh dishes and salads that'll really make you test just how much all-you-can-eat-dal you're capable of ramming inside your body.
 The namesake bhelpuri is another essential.

 106 The Broadway, Southall UB1 1QF